Towards Balanced Behavior Cloning from Imbalanced Datasets: Learning Desired Balance

 As we demonstrated in the experiments in Section~\ref{sec:5c}, overestimating the target can cause the learner to solely focus on the hardest behavior --- either making desirable progress on it or, undesirably, degrading the performance on easier behaviors, until they all converge to the same accuracy.
 On the other hand, setting a conservative target may prevent the robot from improving on that behavior by increasing its weight.

 Instead of relying on practical assumptions, we propose estimating the lowest achievable training loss for each behavior and setting it as its reference.
+More specifically, we focus on learning one sub-policy at a time and determine what would be the lowest training loss we can achieve if we re-weight the entire dataset just to learn this one sub-policy.
+Repeating this for each of the sub-policies ensures that we get a lower-bound estimate of the reference loss for each sub-policy that accurately accounts for the difficulty of learning the behavior from the given dataset.
 We start by defining the expected loss for behavior $\pi_{i}$:

 Here $\pi_{\theta_{\alpha}}$ represents the policy trained on dataset $\mathcal{D}$ using weights $\alpha$ by optimizing:

 To determine the minimum value for \eq{P16}, we must find weights $\alpha^{*}$ that make the best use of the entire dataset for learning $\pi_{i}$.
 Note that $\alpha^{*}$ may not necessarily assign full weight to the data $\mathcal{D}_{i}$ for that behavior, i.e., the weights need not be $\alpha^{*}_{i} = 1$ and $\alpha^{*}_{i\neq i} = 0$.
 In many cases, incorporating information from other behaviors can actually improve the robot's ability to learn the target behavior.
 To learn these weights and compute the reference loss for each behavior, we employ the following meta-gradient approach: